 A staple in any decent barbecue, these cheesy garlicky buns are the perfect match for your steak and will make you want to be invited to cookouts every weekend.
 Made with pão francês, a Brazilian type of bread that resembles a shorter but larger and softer baguette, this garlic bread attracts even vegetarians to barbecues and steakhouses in the country.

 Carne de Sol

 Peanuts are a pretty healthy food, so you can eat paçocas without guilt!
 They are linked to anti-inflammatory action, are full of good fats and omega-3, lowering the risk of cardiovascular diseases, and are full of nutrients.
 So next time you visit Brazil, make sure to try paçoca and bring back home a box of these little peanut treats for your friends, they will love you for it.

 Easy to make and very versatile, tapiocas are crepe-like delicacies.
 Made from manioc starch, they can have fillings that vary from butter or cheese to dulce de leche or condensed milk.
-The tapioca, called “beiju” by the Native Brazilian people, was discovered by the Portuguese colonizers while they observed the Native Brazilian culinary.
+The tapioca, called “beiju” by the Native Brazilian people, was discovered by the Portuguese colonizers while they observed Native Brazilian food.
 Nowadays, even though it is considered a typical dish of the Northeastern region of Brazil, the tapioca has become a very common breakfast all around the country.

 Although tapioca is not full of nutrients, it does have a very low level of sodium, it is gluten-free and a great source of energy.
 Besides, it is rich in calcium, iron, potassium, as well as folate and vitamin B1.
 Another interesting fact is that the manioc starch used to make tapiocas is also used to make pão de queijo cheese puffs.

 And speaking of fruits, some variations of the cocada recipe include different types of fruits, as well as condensed milk, coconut milk, egg yolk, and other ingredients.
-These variations happen because the recipe is recreated in numerous different countries, and the recipes are adapted to each culture it belongs to.
+These variations happen because the recipe is recreated in different countries, and the recipes are adapted to each culture it belongs to.
 One more fun fact: the expression “rei da cocada preta” (king of the black cocada) is used in Brazil to refer to someone who thinks they are better than everyone else.

 Pudim de Leite Condensado